-Figure 9: Fur-nose-ear-eye loop.
+Figure 8: Fur-nose-ear-eye loop.
+Configuration: layer 4d, 70 intervals, 30% overlap, fixed ε for DBSCAN.

 Face-body-leg loop of birds.
-Our next example originates from the layer 5a of the overlap-30-epsilon-adaptive dataset.
-Figure 10 shows six clusters creating the loop.
+Our next example originates from layer 5a of the ImageNet dataset (overlap-30-epsilon-adaptive).

+Figure 9 shows six clusters creating the loop.
 The top three classes of all the clusters in the loop consist of bird species, and similar to the previous example, the averaged activation images show us different features (body parts) of the birds captured by these clusters.
-The three clusters (c-e) in the top part of the loop appear to capture the left profile views of the bird faces with the left eye and the beak identifiable in the averaged activation image.
-Figures 10c-10e show that these clusters are in fact composed of bird images.
+Clusters (c, d, e) on the top of the loop appear to capture the left profile views of the bird faces with the left eye and the beak identifiable in the averaged activation images.
+These clusters are, in fact, composed of images of birds.
 The variation in the color of birds (from red to blue, and to brown) is reflected in the corresponding activation images (b, c, d, e).
-The three clusters on the bottom (a, b, f) appear to capture the body and legs along with a feathered texture, although not as clearly as the other three clusters.
-It can be seen, in Figure 10f, that cluster f also includes images of tigers mixed with images of birds for the representation of texture.
+Clusters (a, b, f) on the bottom of the loop appear to capture the body and legs along with a feathered texture, although not as clearly as the other three clusters.
+As can be seen, cluster (f) also includes images of leopard and jaguar mixed with images of birds (partridge and ruffed grouse) for the representation of texture.

-Figure 10: Face-body-leg loop of birds.
+Figure 9: Face-body-leg loop of birds.
+Configuration: layer 5a, 70 intervals, 30% overlap, adaptive ε for DBSCAN.

 6.3.
-Studying Global View of Topological Summaries
+Studying Global Views of Activation Spaces

-We now explore the global view of a topological summary using the single layer exploration mode.
+We now explore the global view of an activation space using the single-layer exploration mode.
 Instead of focusing on a single type of topological structure such as loops or branches, we investigate the distribution of topological structures.
-As illustrated in Figure 11, we investigate the distribution of branches within the largest connected component of a mapper graph, at layer 5b of the dataset overlap-30-epsilon-adaptive.
+As illustrated in Figure 10, we investigate the distribution of branches within the largest connected component of a mapper graph, at layer 5b of the ImageNet dataset (overlap-30-epsilon-adaptive).
+We pay special attention to branching nodes with high degrees (a, b).
+These branching nodes, in some sense, serve as "anchors" or "hubs" of the underlying space of activations.
+We make a few interesting, though speculative, observations.
+For each of the two branching nodes in